 The outlook for the global economy is beset by marked uncertainty due to increasing risk, despite heightened expectations that prevalence of vaccination for the novel coronavirus disease (COVID-19) will help end this pandemic that brought unprecedented uncertainty for the future.
 This risk is associated with a series of continuing developments that are having a major impact on world affairs, which include the spread of infections of variant viruses and the situation in Ukraine.

-Even in such an unpredictable operating environment, through the initiatives listed below, the Group aims to achieve sustained growth by reengineering its onshore businesses to respond to the shrinking domestic market while strengthening and developing its offshore operations in multiple regions.
+Even in such an unpredictable operating environment, the Group aims to achieve sustained growth through the initiatives listed below.

 The Group is aggressively undertaking M&As and expanding its business globally, and even acquired companies must implement sound management suitable for a company whose parent company is a listed company.
 To continually achieve this, a priority objective will be to enhance the Group-wide corporate governance and compliance system, in addition to applying the internal control system to the Group as a whole, with common goals and methodology established from the viewpoint of global management.